You are here: Home > Support > Knowledge Base > How to Set the AIC Rating on Panels and Other Distribution Equipment

 Use the AIC Rating field to set the rating for the device.
 A number of typical options are listed.
 If the value you want to use is not displayed, select Custom and use the field below to enter the value.

-The default AIC rating for devices is set in the Options.
+The default AIC rating for devices is set in the Distribution Equipment section of the Options command.

 Related Articles